ryjen/prep-cli/README.md

 Plugins
 =======

-Plugins can be written in **any language that supports stdin/stdout**.
-Input parameters are read one line at a time on stdin.
-All output is forwarded back to prep.
+Plugins can be written in **any language that supports stdin/stdout** using the following "crap point oh" version of a specification for communication.

 The plugins are forked to run in a seperate pseudo terminal.
 (See TODO for security)